FRAMEWORK

 Focus on your strengths, build strong relationships within the engineering community, and never stop learning.
 And remember we're here to help!

 Leopard is on a mission to help women & non-binary engineers make informed decisions on where to interview and work.
-If you want help vetting employers who actively value, hire and promote woman engineers in tech, join Leopard's network today.
+If you want help vetting employers who actively value, hire, and promote woman engineers in tech, join Leopard's network today.

 Want more career advice like this?
 Email us and we'll crowdsource answers from women in our network (or just join our Slack network here).